The Pointy End: In the North

-Receiving a letter from Sansa (see below), Luwin deduces she is being manipulated by Cersei.
-Robb gains the respect of Lord "Greatjon" Umber and calls the Stark bannermen to war, leaving Bran in charge of Winterfell.
-Rickon declares that Robb will not return.
+Upon receiving a letter from Sansa Stark, Maester Luwin deduces she is being manipulated by Cersei Lannister.
+Robb Stark gains the respect of Lord Greatjon Umber and calls the Stark bannermen to war, leaving his brother Bran in charge of Winterfell.
+Rickon Stark, the youngest, declares that Robb will not return.

-In The Vale
+In the Vale

-Catelyn learns from a message that Robb has called the banners of the North to war against the Lannisters and that Ned is imprisoned in the dungeons in King's Landing.
-Catelyn becomes furious with Lysa for not telling her, but nonetheless implores Lysa to help by sending the Knights of the Vale to join Robb, but Lysa, doubting that Robb can beat Tywin, refuses.
+Catelyn Stark learns from a message that Robb has called the banners of the North to war against the Lannisters and that Ned, her husband, is imprisoned in the dungeons in King's Landing.
+Catelyn becomes furious with Lysa Arryn, her sister, for not telling her, but nonetheless implores Lysa to help by sending the Knights of the Vale to join Robb, but Lysa, doubting that Robb can beat Tywin Lannister, refuses.

 In the Riverlands

-Ambushed by tribesmen, Tyrion bribes them to escort him and Bronn to Tywin's camp.
-Tywin agrees to honor Tyrion's promises to the tribesmen if they join the Lannister forces, and they demand Tyrion accompany them as insurance.
+Ambushed by tribe members, Tyrion Lannister bribes them to escort him and Bronn to his father Tywin's camp.
+Tywin agrees to honor Tyrion's promises to the tribe members if they join the Lannister forces, and they demand Tyrion accompany them as insurance.

 Catelyn reaches the Stark army.
-Pondering whether to attack Tywin's or Jaime's forces, Robb sends a captured Lannister scout with a message to Tywin, deceiving the scout that Robb is sending all 20,000 men against Tywin.
+Pondering whether to attack Tywin's or Jaime Lannister's forces, Robb sends a captured Lannister scout with a message to Tywin, deceiving the scout into believing that Robb is sending all 20,000 men against Tywin.

 At the Wall

-Jon and Sam return to the Wall with the corpses of Benjen's fellow rangers; although dead for weeks, they show no decay.
-Mormont informs Jon of events in the south but reminds him of his commitment to the Night's Watch.
-Jon tries to attack Thorne for mocking Ned and is confined to quarters.
+Jon and Samwell Tarly return to the Wall with the corpses of Benjen's fellow rangers; although dead for weeks, they show no decay.
+Jeor Mormont informs Jon of events in the south but reminds him of his commitment to the Night's Watch.
+Jon tries to attack Thorne for mocking Ned and is confined to his quarters.
 That night, Ghost prompts Jon to investigate Mormont's quarters.
-He is attacked by a dead ranger, returned to life as a wight, and destroys it with fire.
-In the morning, the Night's Watch burn all the remains.
+A dead ranger attacks him, is returned to life as a wight, and he destroys it with fire.
+In the morning, the Night's Watch burns all the remains.

 In Lhazar

-Drogo's khalasar sacks a Lhazareen village to gather funds for ships.
-As khaleesi, Daenerys demands the raiders marry their captured women rather than enslave them, infuriating raider Mago.
-Drogo kills him in a duel but is wounded, and reluctantly accepts village healer Mirri Maz Duur's treatment.
+Khal Drogo's khalasar sacks a Lhazareen village to gather funds for ships.
+As khaleesi, Daenerys Targaryen demands the raiders marry their captured women rather than enslave them, infuriating raider Mago.
+Drogo kills him in a duel but is wounded, and he reluctantly accepts village healer Mirri Maz Duur's treatment.

 In King's Landing

-The Lannisters detain Ned and Sansa, but Syrio Forel holds off the Kingsguard, allowing Arya to escape.
-Arya flees, accidentally killing a stable boy who tries to stop her.

-Cersei convinces Sansa to write to Robb, imploring him to come to King's Landing and swear fealty to Joffrey.
-Joffrey and Cersei reward the City Watch Captain with a lordship, naming Tywin the new Hand of the King and Jaime new Lord Commander of the Kingsguard; the previous incumbent, Ser Barristan Selmy, resigns in protest and storms out after denouncing Joffrey.
+The Lannisters detain Ned and Sansa.
+Cersei convinces Sansa to write to Robb, imploring him to come to King's Landing and swear fealty to Joffrey Baratheon.
+Joffrey and Cersei reward the City Watch captain with a lordship, naming Tywin the new Hand of the King and Jaime the new Lord Commander of the Kingsguard; the previous incumbent, Ser Barristan Selmy, is dismissed and leaves dismayed.
 Sansa pleads for her father's life, and Joffrey agrees to show mercy if Ned will confess to treason and accept him as the rightful king.